erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 The measured overhead is subtracted from all measurements after the "overhead:" line.
-The measured overhead here is 3.9 ns which matches well that `exsss` measures only 3.8 ns more during the warm-up run than after `overhead`.
+The measured overhead here is 3.9 ns which matches well that `exsss` measures
+3.8 ns more during the warm-up run than after `overhead`.
 The warm-up run is, however, a bit unpredictable.

 `{_,*mod}` and `system_time` all use `(X rem 10000) + 1`